pspacek/draft-ietf-deleg-base/draft-wesplaap-deleg.md

 # Differences to draft-homburg-deleg-incremental-deleg

 The draft mentioned above uses a similar yet different method to achieve a new delegation method.
 The main difference is that it does not use a new RR type, but instead uses SVCB under a different label (_deleg).
-This has the following problems:
+This has the following issues:

-* The DNS tree now is no longer consistent as names under e.e _deleg.com decide where example.com is delegated.
-That is a big deviation from a consisten naming structure.
+* The DNS tree now is no longer consistent as names under e.g _deleg.com decide where example.com is delegated.
+That is a big deviation from a consistent naming structure.

 * It is also possible delegate the _deleg label making resolution even more complex

 * As it is an SVCB record only one alias mode is allowed per delegation

 * Every resolver supporting it would immediately have to send two queries for every iteration possibly causing a huge traffic increase to authorities

 # TODO